entangledion/PowerMM/README.md

 - Rapid indicator ingestion into custom IPv4 & URL MineMeld Miners (nodes).
 - Can upload a combined list of IPv4, Domain Name, and URL indicators to multiple miners in a single pass.
-- The paste indicators box will accept unstructured text and will extract valid indicators automatically.
 - Option to automatically create wildcard variants of uploaded domain names.
 - Automatically stamps indicator descriptions with the user that uploaded it, and date stamp.
 - Performs duplicate indicator check prior to upload to prevent duplication of addresses.